UnrulyNatives/helpers-for-laravel-projects/README.md

 - Gravatar for your User model

 - some usefull css and jQuery tools included.
-See the Starter kit for details and examples: http://dev.unrulynatives.com/feature
+See the DEMO in Starter kit for details and examples: http://dev.unrulynatives.com/feature

 ## Installation

 1. Add
-	`"unrulynatives/helpers": "^0.1"`
+	`"unrulynatives/helpers": "^1.0"`
 to your composer.json file.

 2. Add this to your `config/app.php` file in packages section